urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 | offset    | offset from zero on the reference                       |
 | ref       | an identifier of the reference it's derived from        |

-It is extracted from a VCF file, the main file format for genomic variation data.
+It is extracted from a [Variant Call Format] file, the main file format for genomic variation data.